daien/daien.github.io/_pages/about.md

 ## News

+- December 2024: following OpenAI o3's amazing results, I wrote my thoughts about emphasizing AI Safety as an *engineering discipline* to avoid the pitfalls of [ELIZA Bonini and the AI turtles](https://adriengaidon.com/posts/2024/12/eliza/).
-- End of 2024: early-stage investments in some amazing deep tech startups that we made at [Calibrate Ventures](https://www.calibratevc.com/) (more news soon!).
+- December 2024: early-stage investments in some amazing deep tech startups that we made at Calibrate Ventures: check out our [end of year post](https://www.calibratevc.com/blog/2024-at-calibrate-ventures-our-year-in-review)!
 - December 2024: presenting [Streaming Detection of Queried Event Start](https://neurips.cc/virtual/2024/poster/97778) at **NeurIPS'24** with Cristobal Eyzaguirre and Stanford colleagues.
 - October 2024: presenting [Linearizing Large Language Models ](https://arxiv.org/abs/2405.06640) at **CoLM'24** (a little bit of the whole lot of LLM work that happened behind the scenes at TRI!)